virtualritz/ptext-release/README.md

 ## 3. Acknowledgements

-I would like to thank the following people, for their contributions / advice with regards to developing `pText`:
+I would like to thank the following people, for their contributions/advice with regards to developing `pText`:
 - Benoît Lagae
 - Michael Klink